 Your organization’s people are your most important resources.
 Excellent employees can make a good business great.
 You’ve got performance management and review processes to track how employees are doing and help them improve, but you’re best off if you avoid hiring those who may not be a good fit for your organization.

 The one way to help you achieve that goal: The Employment Background check

-With a highly mobile workforce, employers are using background verification for vetting and screening of the candidates and new hires.
+With a highly mobile workforce, employers use background verification for vetting and screening candidates and new hires.

 Background verification is the process of vetting employment history, commercial records, financial records, criminal records, and other activities of a person or a company to confirm their authenticity.

 The digitization of numerous public records in India, such as the voter ID, driver’s license, PAN card, and academic certificates, police records, and court records, have facilitated prompt screenings of the entities.
 With so much information available online, some of which are for free and some available for a fee, there is a thin line about the legality of what can be vetted.
 It can be confusing for both the employer and employee.

 When you’re in the process of hiring and sorting through a group of potential candidates, you clearly want to be as thorough and careful as possible.
 But if your organization is like most, you may not have the resources to dive deeply into each candidate’s background.

 Fortunately, you’re not in this alone.
 You can use a background check service to handle the screening, allowing you to focus your attention on the other attributes of your job candidates.
 Pick the right platform, and you’ll have a partner who knows how to get the screening done right and is quite familiar with pertinent laws and regulations.

 In this article, we’ll talk about the six different background checks for different situations and the legal information for the employer to access.

 6 Types of Background Verification for New Hires